Biomedical Engineering

 E-mail uabbmegrad@uab.edu

-Biomedical engineering (BME) is the application of engineering principles and technology to the solution of problems in the life sciences and medicine.
+Biomedical Engineering (BME) is the application of engineering principles and technology to the solution of problems in the life sciences and medicine.
 UAB is a top-25 institution for NIH funding, and BME graduate students have many opportunities to conduct cutting-edge multidisciplinary research.
 BME researchers enjoy collaborations across UAB’s very active medical and dental schools as well as with researchers across the United States and beyond.

 The BME Department offers Master of Science and PhD degrees.
 Students enrolled in UAB’s MD/PhD or DMD/PhD programs may receive the PhD portion of their training in the Biomedical Engineering department.
 Students in any BME graduate program who are interested in the commercialization of biomedical technology are encouraged to complete the 12-hour Graduate Certificate in Technology Commercialization and Entrepreneurship offered by the Collat School of Business.

 A minimum score of 80 on the TOEFL (minimum of 18 on each subscore) or 6.5 on the IELTS is required for international students whose native language is not English.
-Additional details on the BME graduate programs are available in the current BME Graduate Student Handbook available at uab.edu/bme.
+Additional details on the BME graduate programs are available in the current BME Graduate Student Handbook available at uab.edu/engineering/bme.

 Students entering the MSBME program normally have earned a bachelor's degree in Biomedical Engineering, another engineering discipline, or a closely-related field.
 Students with undergraduate degrees in the physical sciences, life sciences, or mathematics will also be considered for admission; however, such students must demonstrate preparation for the BME graduate curriculum.